Geostationary orbit: History

 By 1961, Rosen and his team had produced a cylindrical prototype with a diameter of 76 cm, height of 38 cm, weighing 11.3 kg, light and small enough to be placed into orbit.
-It was spin stabilised with a dipole antenna producing a pancake shaped waveform.
+It was spin stabilised with a dipole antenna producing a pancake shaped beam.
 In August 1961, they were contracted to begin building the real satellite.
 They lost Syncom 1 to electronics failure, but Syncom 2 was successfully placed into a geosynchronous orbit in 1963.
-Although its inclined orbit still required moving antennas, it was able to relay TV transmissions, and allowed for US President John F. Kennedy to phone Nigerian prime minister Abubakar Tafawa Balewa from a ship on August 23, 1963.
+Although its inclined orbit still required moving antennas, it was able to relay TV transmissions, and allowed for US President John F. Kennedy in Washington D.C., to phone Nigerian prime minister Abubakar Tafawa Balewa aboard the USNS Kingsport docked in Lagos on August 23, 1963.

 The first satellite placed in a geostationary orbit was Syncom 3, which was launched by a Delta D rocket in 1964.
 With its increased bandwidth, this satellite was able to transmit live coverage of the Summer Olympics from Japan to America.
 Geostationary orbits have been in common use ever since, in particular for satellite television.

 Today there are hundreds of geostationary satellites providing remote sensing and communications.

 Although most populated land locations on the planet now have terrestrial communications facilities (microwave, fiber-optic), with telephone access covering 96% of the population and internet access 90%, some rural and remote areas in developed countries are still reliant on satellite communications.